pauloancheta/pauloancheta.github.io/_posts/2018-01-11-remote-reflections.md

 It has been an amazing adventure so far.
 I have met a lot of interesting people on the way.
 Working remotely has not been easy.
 There had been a few things that I needed to learn quickly and be efficient at.
-It is one of those things that you have to learn on the job.
+It is one of those things that you have to learn on the job since no one would teach how to work efficiently while working remotely.
+No one teaches how work with remote people, or at least none that I know of.
+So here are the things that I thought was hard:

 ## Being part of the culture while being away.